Stunt Scooter Bars Purchasing Guide

 ---|---|---|

-To ascertain the complete height of your scooter with a newly fitted bar, measure from the base of the front wheel to where the base of the scooter bar will sit once mounted.
-This point's position relies on your scooter's compression system.
+To ascertain the total height with the new bar installed, measure from the base of the front wheel to where the bottom of the scooter bar will be situated.
+This position depends on your scooter's compression system.

-- SCS: Measure from the bottom of the front wheel to the mid-section of the clamp.
-Add this to the bar height for the total bar height of the scooter.
+- SCS: Measure from the bottom of the front wheel to the midpoint of the clamp.
+Add this to the bar height for the total height.

-- HIC/IHC/ICS: Measure from the bottom of the front wheel to the bottom of the clamp.
-Total scooter height is the sum of this measurement and the bar height after adding the new bar.
+- HIC/IHC/ICS: Measure from the bottom of the front wheel to the base of the clamp.
+Add this to the bar height to get the complete scooter height.

-- Wider bars: Provide stability and ease when catching
+- Wider bars: Offer more stability and are easier to catch

-- Narrower bars: Offer agility and ease of spinning
+- Narrower bars: Provide more agility and spin more easily

-Bar diameter is categorised as standard or oversized:
+Scooter bar diameter is classified as either standard or oversized:

 - Standard: 32 mm outer diameter / 28 mm inner diameter

-- Mix: 35 mm outer diameter / 28 mm inner diameter (chiefly aluminium bars)
+- Mix: 35 mm outer diameter / 28 mm inner diameter (most aluminium bars)

 - Oversized: 35 mm outer diameter / 32 mm inner diameter

-Verifying compatibility with the rest of your scooter setup is important when selecting a new scooter bar.
-Compatibility is determined by checking the specifications to identify which compression system the bar supports.
+Ensuring compatibility with your scooter's setup is critical when selecting a new scooter bar.
+Examine its specifications to confirm which compression systems it supports.

-- For an SCS setup, ensure the bar lacks a slit - an SCS adapter can be used to remove the slit
+- For an SCS system, verify that the bar is slit-free — An SCS adapter can be used for this purpose

-- For a standard size SCS clamp, the bar must have a standard outer diameter
+- With a standard size SCS clamp, a standard outer diameter bar is necessary

-- For an oversized SCS clamp with a standard size SCS bar, use an appropriate SCS clamp shim
+- An oversized SCS clamp allows for a standard size SCS bar with the right SCS clamp shim

 ---|---|---|---|